 Improving future government services to citizens

 The new South African smart ID infrastructure offers the opportunity to facilitate additional e-government services as part of RSA's modernization ambition thanks to 2 features:

 - The national eID card supports public key infrastructure (PKI), so key for strong authentication.

 - Its PIN code and biometric match-on-card authentication techniques enable easy verification of identification.

-They create a future-proof platform capable of providing a broad range of secure online services such as online and in-person authentication as well as legally binding digital signatures.
-Government departments of transport, health, and social development are also looking at how to exploit the National ID card functionality.
+They create a future-proof platform capable of providing a broad range of secure online services such as online and in-person authentication and legally binding digital signatures.
+Government departments of transport, health, and social development are also looking at exploiting the National ID card functionality.

 With this ambitious national identity program, RSA joins the growing number of countries that have turned to eID programs for more reliable identification and authentication methods for better citizen security and convenience.

-South African smart id key to government services
+South African smart is key to government services

 - Reduce identity fraud and theft